oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > NOTE 1: The purpose of `baselineState` is to allow (for example) a measurement of how many new results were introduced in the run, and how many previously existing results no longer appear.
 >
-> To assign a value to `baselineState`, a tool needs a way to determine whether a result is logically “the same”, in some sense, as a result that appeared in the baseline.
-[Appendix B](#normative-use-of-fingerprints-by-result-management-systems) discusses how a result management system can assign a “fingerprint” to each result.
+> To assign a value to `baselineState`, a tool needs a way to determine whether a result is logically "the same", in some sense, as a result that appeared in the baseline.
+[Appendix B](#normative-use-of-fingerprints-by-result-management-systems) discusses how a result management system can assign a "fingerprint" to each result.
 See also the description of the `fingerprints` ([§3.27.16](#fingerprints-property)) and `partialFingerprints` ([§3.27.17](#partialfingerprints-property)) properties.
 >
 > An analysis tool that works together with such a result management system can use the fingerprint to determine whether two results are logically the same; two results with the same fingerprint are considered logically the same.

-> NOTE 2: A result management system might respond to a “new” result by filing an issue in a bug tracking system.
-It might respond to an “updated” result by editing the details of an existing issue in the bug tracking system, or by attaching an updated SARIF log to the issue.
-It might respond to an “absent” result by resolving the issue.
-It might take no action at all for an “unchanged” issue, or it might simply update its internal information about the range of runs that contained the result.
+> NOTE 2: A result management system might respond to a "new" result by filing an issue in a bug tracking system.
+It might respond to an "updated" result by editing the details of an existing issue in the bug tracking system, or by attaching an updated SARIF log to the issue.
+It might respond to an "absent" result by resolving the issue.
+It might take no action at all for an "unchanged" issue, or it might simply update its internal information about the range of runs that contained the result.

 If `baselineState` is present on any `result` object in `theRun`, it **SHALL** be present on every such `result` object.

 > NOTE 3: The presence of `baselineState` on any `result` implies that the SARIF producer performed a comprehensive comparison between the results in the current run and those in some previous run.
 A SARIF consumer is entitled to expect that the differencing operation produced a `baselineState` value for every result.
 >
 > This is conceptually similar to a tool that compares two text files, and for every line, concludes that it exists in the left-hand file, the right-hand file, or both.
-The tool must provide this information for every line in both files; it cannot leave some lines “undetermined.”
+The tool must provide this information for every line in both files; it cannot leave some lines "undetermined."

 ### 3.27.25 rank property <a id='result-object--rank-property'></a>